mhemeryck/mhemeryck.github.io/_posts/2021-06-29-home_automation_wiring.md

 ![push-button-wiring]

-The diagram indicates the push can be used to switch voltages up the 230VAC, but since we're only interested in for the signaling application, it might just as well be a lower voltage.
+The diagram indicates the push button can be used to switch voltages up the 230VAC, but since we're only interested in for the signaling application, it might just as well be a lower voltage.
 Also visible is the optional LED light.

-# Conclusion
+# Closing thoughts

-The goal of this post was first describe the basic principle of the relay and the push button.
+The focus of this post was first to describe the **basic principle of some key components**, the relay and the push button.
-Additionally, I also did describe the wiring you would typically use for connecting those.
+I did want to highlight what exactly they are and also how the operating principle relates to the modelling higher up in the stack, e.g. the fact that I mostly consider the push button to be stateless.

+The second part of the post dealt with the details of the **physical electrical conductors** connecting to and from these components.
+Relays, for lights, use 3 x 1.5mm², whereas higher loads require a higher wire gauge of 3 x 2.5mm².
+The push buttons can use a lower wire gauge of e.g. 0.8mm² since you would run these on a safer, lower voltage of 24VDC.
 While the regulations pertaining to the wiring are specific to my country's regulations, I still hope someone else might learn from it!

+Finally, always keep safety into account!
+Even you feel you are really knowledgeable, I still think it was an added value for me to involve a local professional electrician to get proper hands-on advice.

 [^1]: ISBN/EAN 9789030142942
-[^2]: the official regulation is the [AREI]
+[^2]: the official Belgian regulation is the [AREI]

 [home automation overview post]: {% post_url 2021-06-15-home_automation_why %}
 [AREI]: https://economie.fgov.be/nl/publicaties/algemeen-reglement-op-de